-Author’s Note: This article “California’s Redwood Country” is one of 30 chapters in my travel guidebook/ebook Northern California Travel: The Best Options.
-That book is available also as an ebook in Chinese.
-My other Northern California travel guidebooks/ebooks on California can be seen on my Amazon Author Page.
+Author’s Note: “California’s Redwood Country” will be a welcome perennial getaway once again for many travelers when the coronavirus constraints diminish.
+This article is one of 30 chapters in my travel guidebook/ebook Northern California Travel: The Best Options.
+Folks who love California travel are not just locals and other U.S. citizens.
+This book is now available also as an ebook in Chinese and as a print book in Chinese.
+All my Northern California travel guidebooks/ebooks can be seen on my Amazon Author Page.

 By Lee Foster

 California can safely assert three superlatives in one aspect of nature, the world of trees.

 The redwood trees (Sequoia sempervirens) along the coast north from San Francisco are magnificent and are the tallest trees on the earth.
 The presumably tallest examples are in a secret location in Redwood National and State Parks, near Orick.

 Similarly, the most massive living thing on earth is the inland relative of the coastal redwood.
 The best example of the inland relative (Sequoia gigantea) can be seen at Sequoia National Park (the General Sherman tree).

 If superlative trees stir your sense of adventure, California trees offers yet another wonder of nature.
 That wonder is the oldest living thing on this earth.
 This distinction goes to the bristlecone pines, which can be seen high in the White Mountains of California, east of Bishop.